NHSDigital/vaccinations-app/README.md

 - Place request-response mapping files (JSON) within the `wiremock/mappings` directory.
 - Store the corresponding JSON response bodies in the `wiremock/__files` directory.

-To run the wiremock server locally:
+To run the Wiremock server locally:
 ```
 npm run content-api
 ```